 For this unique ability to transform our environmental experience, the future of nature imagery in healthcare interiors belongs to restorative biophilic illusions.

 After all, in deep plan buildings, biophilic illusions offer the best (perhaps, only) means to mitigate the deleterious effects of enclosed interiors on human health and well-being.

 Illusions have a key role to play because even though all new healthcare construction incorporates the basic tenets of biophilic design—abundant daylighting, ample green spaces, and views to nature—the bulk of existing deep plan buildings, accounting for a large majority of hospitals in all developed economies, are saddled with huge sections of completely enclosed interiors.

-In Part II, we will discuss why the buildings where we recuperate from illness and treat disease, as well as the architectural spaces where we work, study, and interact, are in dire need of sustainable retrofit solutions, indoors.
+In Part II, we discuss why the buildings where we recuperate from illness and treat disease, as well as the architectural spaces where we work, study, and interact, are in dire need of sustainable retrofit solutions.